smithy-lang/smithy-rs/design/src/rfcs/rfc0027_new_home_for_cred_cache_and_builder_api_consistency.md

 For the first bullet point, we move types and traits associated with credentials out of `aws-types`.
 Crucially, the `ProvideCredentials` trait now lives in `aws-credential-types`.

-For the second bullet point, we move the items related to credentials caching. `CredentialsCache` with its `Lazy` variant and builder lives in `aws-credential-types` and `CredentialsCache::create_cahe` will be marked as `pub`.
+For the second bullet point, we move the items related to credentials caching. `CredentialsCache` with its `Lazy` variant and builder lives in `aws-credential-types` and `CredentialsCache::create_cache` will be marked as `pub`.
 One area where we make an adjustment, though, is that `LazyCredentialsCache` depends on `aws_types::os_shim_internal::TimeSource` so we need to move `TimeSource` into `aws-credentials-types` as well.

 A result of the above arrangement will give us the following module dependencies (only showing what's relevant):
 <p align="center">